mikemorris12/UTCDW_Guidebook/Chapter4/section4.1_bias_correction_methods.md

 $$\tau(t) = F_{GCM}^{proj}[x_{GCM}^{proj}(t)]$$

 Next we calculate change in the value of $x$ at this quantile between the historical and future simulations, i.e. the "Delta" in QDM.
 For a ratio variable, $\Delta$ is a relative change, but for an interval variable $\Delta$ is a difference rather than a ratio.
-In the additive case, QDM is equivalent to another method of bias correction called "equidistant CDF matching" [(Li et. al., 2010)](doi.org/10.1029/2009JD012882).
+In the additive case, QDM is equivalent to another method of bias correction called "equidistant CDF matching" [(Li et al., 2010)](doi.org/10.1029/2009JD012882).

 $$
 \begin{align*}